David Rakoff: Early life and education

 David Rakoff was born in Montreal, Quebec, Canada, the youngest of three children.
 His brother, the comedian Simon Rakoff, is four years older than David.
 Their sister, Ruth Rakoff, author of the cancer memoir When My World Was Very Small, is the middle child.
 Rakoff and his siblings were close as children.
 Rakoff's mother, Gina Shochat-Rakoff, is a doctor who has practised psychotherapy and his father, Vivian Rakoff, is a psychiatrist.
 Rakoff wrote that almost every generation of his family fled from one place to another.
 Rakoff's grandparents, who were Jewish, fled Latvia and Lithuania at the turn of the 20th century and settled in South Africa.
 The Rakoff family left South Africa in 1961, for political reasons, and moved to Montreal for seven years.
 In 1967, when he was three, Rakoff's family relocated to Toronto.
 As an adult, he identified as Jewish.

 Rakoff attended high school at the Forest Hill Collegiate Institute, and graduated in 1982.
 That year, he moved to New York City to attend Columbia University, where he majored in East Asian Studies and studied dance.
 Rakoff spent his third year of college at the School of Oriental and African Studies in London and graduated in 1986.
 He worked in Japan as a translator with a fine arts publisher.
 His work was interrupted after four months when, at age 22, he contracted Hodgkin's disease, a form of lymphatic cancer he referred to as "a touch of cancer".
 He returned to Toronto for 18 months of treatment, including chemotherapy, radiation, and surgery.
+Rakoff later served on the board of directors of North Carolina's John C. Campbell Folk School.